escherpad/eywa/README.md

 access token for test.

 Two helper functions are included to help with the OAuth2 process:
-- requestAccessToken: a function that opens a new browser window for the Authorization.
+- `requestAccessToken`: a function that opens a new browser window for the Authorization.
-- parseTokenQueryString: a parser that makes it easy to parse the parameters in the redirect url.
+- `parseTokenQueryString`: a parser that makes it easy to parse the parameters in the redirect url.

 After you have done these, you can use `eywa-dropbox` as below: